twonoise/jasmine-sa/README.md

 Code
 ----
-Our C code is intended to be modified by operator and also asts as part of documentation, so it made as simple and clean as i can.
+Our C code is intended to be modified by operator and also asts as part of documentation, so i've made it as simple and clean as i can.
 Please add your own windowing functions, etc.

 ENOB MEASUREMENT
 ----------------
-We have special -e key to show _effecive number of bits_ (**ENOB**) of input signal.
+We have special `-e` key to show _effecive number of bits_ (**ENOB**) of input signal.
 It show some labels on right Y scale.
 It also switch default measure mode to AVG (noise) for all channels.
 ENOB should be measured with all care of noise measurement.
 Extra calibrated noise sources can be feed to extra channels to check if ENOB scale is correct.

 Note that ENOB defined like SINAD with one tone with (near-)unity (max) amplitude.
 ENOB is not just silence input noise of ADC: it will be worse than that, and it shows why just input noise floor measurement is way less useful than ENOB (which is "real" noise).
 Tip: Use stats in our SA to see if our ADC samples are near unity, but never overloaded.